lsds/sgx-lkl/docs/Incompatibilities.md

 Additionally, the time exposed in the enclave is untrusted.
 The enclave may communicate with an external trusted time source but that can give only a lower bound on the current time: a malicious host could cause the enclave to sleep for an unbounded amount of time.

+### Limited signal handling

+With SGX1, signals such as `SIGSEGV` must be reported by the untrusted host and cannot be independently validated by the enclave.
+In addition, the address that resulted in a page fault cannot be obtained at all, and an application signal handler inside the enclave therefore always reports the faulting address as 0x0.
+(The enclave configuration setting `unsafe_host_signals` can be used to control if SGX-LKL exposes untrusted signals from the host to the enclave.)

 Summary of security implications
 --------------------------------